dillonkearns/elm-pages/examples/docs/content/blog/static-http.md

 * Your site, including API responses, is just static files so it can be served through a blazing-fast CDN (which serves files from the nearest server in the user's region)
 * Scaling is cheap and doesn't require an Ops team
 * `elm-pages` intelligently prefetches the Static HTTP data for a page when you're likely to navigate to that page, so page loads are instant and there's no spinner waiting to load that initial data
-* `elm-pages` optimizes your StaticHTTP JSON data, stripping out everything but what you use in your JSON decoder
+* `elm-pages` optimizes your `StaticHttp` JSON data, stripping out everything but what you use in your JSON decoder

 ### JSON Optimization
 The JSON optimization is made possible by a JSON parsing library created by Ilias Van Peer.
 Here's the pull request where he introduced the JSON optimization functionality: [github.com/zwilias/json-decode-exploration/pull/9](https://github.com/zwilias/json-decode-exploration/pull/9).